imagekit-developer/imagekit-react/README.md

 ImageKit React SDK allows you to resize, optimize, deliver and upload images and videos in your react application.

-ImageKit is complete media storage, optimization, and transformation solution that comes with an image and video CDN.
+ImageKit is a complete media storage, optimization, and transformation solution that comes with an image and video CDN.
 It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 ## Installation